T-Mobile US: cellular IoT device certification and DICE

 Section titled “T-Mobile homologation workflow, step by step”A typical T-Mobile US cellular IoT path follows this sequence.

-- Module selection from the T-Mobile approved list and confirmation of target bands (n71 effectively mandatory for any meaningful rural coverage).
+- Module selection from the T-Mobile certified products list and confirmation of target bands (n71 strongly recommended for rural coverage).

-- TAC allocation from GSMA for the product IMEI range, prerequisite to later EIR registration.
+- TAC allocation from GSMA for the product IMEI range.

-- Internal pre-tests at the manufacturer or at a PTCRB lab (RF, OTA, IMS, eSIM) before LTS entry, to reduce LTS iteration cost.
+- Internal pre-tests at the manufacturer or at a PTCRB lab (RF, OTA TRP/TIS, functional, IPv6) to reduce iteration risk.

-- PTCRB EPC granted in parallel or in advance (T-Mobile LTS requires a valid PTCRB).
+- PTCRB EPC granted in advance or in parallel (lab-entry prerequisite).

-- Commercial launch on the T-Mobile network, with monitoring of IoT developer bulletins for later test plan changes.
+- Commercial launch on the T-Mobile network, with monitoring of requirement changes through the portal.

 For the global PTCRB sequencing, see certification timeline, and for the overall US cellular programme cost see certification costs.